Classes and Class Descriptions

 Permits & Trail Passes

-For the Levis/Trow 100, riders will be required to purchase a $5 daily or a seasonal Clark County Parks trail pass whenever they are riding the course or trails.
-There is no parking sticker required but on-site camping is available for $7/night/camping unit.
+For The Romp in the Swamp, riders will be required to purchase a $5 daily or a seasonal Marathon County Parks trail pass whenever they are riding the course or trails.
+There is no parking sticker required but on-site camping is available for $10/night/camping unit.

 For the Thunderdown in the Underdown, riders will be required to purchase a $5 daily or a seasonal Lincoln County Parks trail pass whenever they are riding the course or trails.
 There is no parking sticker required but on-site camping is available for $10/night/camping unit.

-A pre-race meeting will be held at 7:30AM for the 12 hour event, at 12:30PM for the 6 hour event and 2:30PM for the 3 hour event.
+A pre-race meeting will be held 15 minutes prior to the start of each race.
 All team captains and solo riders must attend.

 Starting Procedures